Active AAST Sponsored Surveys

 Only members can request to survey AAST Fellows.
 A revised policy was approved at the December 12, 2018 Board of Managers meeting.
 This survey request form MUST be submitted.

-- Survey requests are sent to AAST staff.
+- Survey requests are sent to the AAST staff.

-- Staff sends survey request to the Secretary-Treasurer.
+- Staff sends a survey request to the Secretary-Treasurer.

 - The Secretary-Treasurer reviews the information and the survey and either 1) approve, 2) not approve or 3) approves with changes.